IvoRum/Personal-Portfolio/astro-portfolio/cyan-comet/src/content/projects/Volts.md

 Key aspects of the project include:

 - **Microservices Architecture:** Implemented with **Spring Boot**, ensuring modularity, scalability, and easy maintenance.
 - **Real-Time Data Processing:** The system collects and analyzes resource consumption data (electricity, water, gas) to optimize operational efficiency.
+The data collection works by using **Modbus-compatible devices**.
+The system has been tested using a **Siemens Sentron** electric meter.
 - **Secure and Scalable Infrastructure:** Built with **containerized deployment**, CI/CD pipelines, and **authentication layers** for enhanced security.
 - **User-Friendly Interface:** Developed using **React** and integrated with a powerful API for seamless data visualization and reporting.
 - **Automated Workflows:** Leveraging **GitHub Actions** for continuous deployment and system monitoring.